 Now try to remember that last steak dinner that was barely finished because it was sooo big.
 Why did it seem that it took a longer time for the hunger feelings to kick in again, when compared with that roll of cookies?

 The answer is nutrient density, or how many nutrients are packed into each calorie present in the food.
+Knowing the difference between calories vs. nutrients is necessary.
 Nutrients are different from calories, they accompany the calories.
-Nutrients include all of the much needed vitamins, minerals and fats that the body uses to operate.
+Nutrients include all of the much-needed vitamins, minerals, and fats that the body uses to operate.

 The cookies are packed with sugar, and some fats, and are high in calories.
 It has a lot of energy but it does not have a lot of the nutrients that the steak dinner had.
 The steak dinner had iron, protein, potassium from the vegetables and good fats.
 The steak does have a lot of calories but also has all of the nutrients.